 Employees are always craving added feedback from their managers.
-Not only will frequent check-in meetings from company leaders give these workers some extra daily motivation, but it will allow them to continue to grow and develop in their current role.
-Even if managers are forced to coach their employees via videoconference or other virtual means of communication, the value of this feedback is critical to overall workplace success and the cultivation of a positive company culture.
+Not only will frequent check-in meetings from company leaders give these workers some extra daily motivation, but it will allow them to continue to grow and develop in their current roles.
+Even if managers are forced to coach their employees via videoconference or other virtual means of communication, the value of this feedback is critical to overall workplace success and the cultivation of positive company culture.

 Incentivize L&D opportunities

 For companies that really want to promote the professional development of their employees, why not offer a reward for participation?
 Build out the framework for individual- or team-based competitions where workers can earn points by taking part in different L&D engagements.
 At the conclusion of a few weeks or months, individuals who rack up a certain amount of points can earn gift cards, company apparel, or even some PTO days.
-This is a fun and engaging way to aid your employees in picking up new skills and developing their professional minds – something that will ultimately boost company performance in the long-run.
+This is a fun and engaging way to aid your employees in picking up new skills and developing their professional minds – something that will ultimately boost company performance in the long run.

 Interested in learning more about workplace learning and development?
 Check out Acara’s top 10 HR blogs here.